Why SEO & Speed Matter

 One update that Google has made to speed things up in the past week is answer boxes that come up and display the answer to a simple question you’ve asked, without showing you anything else.
 So, I searched “what time is it in California” and all I got was exactly the answer I was looking for and nothing else.
 There is an option to show all results, but without them, the page loaded at super speed, 0.14 seconds, and I got the answer as quickly as possible.

-Our greed for speed is the main reason why SEO and intelligent ad design, or what Google calls “Quality Score” is really important.
+Our greed for speed is the main reason why search engine optimization and intelligent ad design, or what Google calls “Quality Score” is really important.
 If a customer clicks on your ad and doesn’t immediately see what they were looking for, they usually back out of the site.
 This is referred to as bouncing.
 If people bounce, it’s an indication to Google that they’re showing ads that aren’t relevant to what the customer is searching.
 They’ll lower the quality score of the ad, which means it costs you more to appear for that keyword.
 That’s why ads need to be designed just right and lead to the right landing page in order for you to get conversions.
 If it’s an organic search result that a customer bounces out of, they’ll lower the ranking.
 It’s imperative to have the pages of your site optimized for the right thing so that people don’t bounce, but rather convert, and also so that Google views it as relevant content.
 That’s why ads need to be designed just right and lead to the right landing page in order for you to get conversions.

 For Google, everything is based on how fast they can serve the right thing to the consumer and knowing this certainly helps us understand why marketing online can be such a complicated business.
 Everyone’s too busy to wait and when Google always seems to find exactly what they’re looking for in under a second, people are likely to trust it.